zhangyk8/zhangyk8.github.io/_pages/about.md

 ---

-I am a recent Statistics master graduate from the University of Washington in Seattle.
-Before joining UW, I received my Bachelor of Science degree in Mathematics and Applied Mathematics with Highest University Distinction at Sun Yat-Sen University (SYSU).
+I am a recent M.S. graduate from Department of Statistics at the University of Washington, Seattle, where I was elected as the Master Student Representative.
+Before joining UW, I received my Bachelor of Science degree in Mathematics and Applied Mathematics with the highest University Distinction at Sun Yat-Sen University (SYSU).
 Meanwhile, I was also honored as a successful graduate by [Yat-Sen Honor College](http://yss.sysu.edu.cn/EnVersion/Index.aspx) , which is an elite liberal undergraduate institution of SYSU.

 Education
 ======